energietransitie/needforheat-gearup-app/docs/deploying.md

 Note that Google and Apple provide more extensive documentation for doing this.
 You should check them out too when you are doing this as limitations and rules change over time.

 ### 2.1.
 Prepare entries
 First thing is obvious.
 Pay for Google and/or Apple to be able to put an App on their stores.
-This first task is easy and all you need to do is make new entries.
-For Apple this quickly stops here as to do anything else requires the app to be sent for review.
-However, you can set up much more for Google:
+This second task is easy and all you need to do is make new entries.

-- Main store page listing with screenshots and descriptions in languages
-- Declarations about the app for Google.
-Including privacy, app access, etc.
+You can setup both store pages up to its entirety.
+Make sure to provide as much information as you can to help reviewers.

 After this, we can continue preparing the rest of the app.